Information regarding CGU Procedures and COVID-19

 As of Monday, March 16, 2020, CGU has transitioned to telecommute operations for staff and faculty.
-This operational status remains in place until Monday, April 13, 2020, unless conditions require an extension.
+This operational status remains in place until further notice.

 As of Friday, March 20, 2020, at 5:00 pm, in compliance with Governor Newsom’s “Safer at Home” guidelines, all CGU buildings will be closed and will remain locked at all times.
 Deans and program coordinators will reach out to students expected to be most heavily impacted by this directive and will provide guidance on alternate plans.